 Dewi (39:07.462)

-how I say the future, until then the idea was still that there would still be a significant transition period, but in the end it was decided, as I said, to make it shorter, which was no problem as such, but it did confront me all of a sudden with the fact that I did not really think about what I was going to do afterwards.
+Until then the idea was still that there would still be a significant transition period, but in the end it was decided, as I said, to make it shorter.
+Which was no problem as such, but it did confront me all of a sudden with the fact that I did not really think about what I was going to do afterward.
 And then…

 Anke Huiskes (40:27.022)